-Our insurance litigation practice often deals with issues related to indemnity clauses, which are contract provisions committing one party to compensate the other for losses arising out of a contract.
+Our business insurance litigation practice often deals with issues related to indemnity clauses, which are contract provisions committing one party to compensate the other for losses arising out of a contract.
 They are important parts of most construction contracts because they allow for one entity, such as a contractor, to protect itself from liability because another entity, such as a subcontractor, assumes the liability.

 In Texas, this area of law has changed significantly in recent years.
 On January 1, 2012, the Texas Anti-Indemnity Act took effect.
 This law prohibits contracts for indemnification of certain types of broad form indemnity obligations, including those in which one party assumes an obligation to indemnify regardless of which party was at fault and those in which one party assumes all obligations to indemnify as long as it is at least partly at fault.

-This law has had a significant effect on insurance policies.
-Construction-related businesses often purchased additional insurance coverage for other entities to work around anti-indemnity clauses.
+This law has had a significant effect on commercial insurance policies.
+Construction-related businesses often purchased additional business insurance coverage for other entities to work around anti-indemnity clauses.
 The Anti-Indemnity Act voids additional coverage in some circumstances.

 The statute is not black and white, however.
 There are some exceptions, and because the law is a new and significant departure from previous law, it is evolving.
 We know how to evaluate and deal with cases involving this act, whether it be enforcing or defending against a claim.